 Applicants must submit a detailed Physical Needs Assessment (PNA) which complies with Appendix C. The PNA should be current and within one year of the preliminary application due date.
 KHRC must be able to enter the buildings to conduct inspections.

-Determined at full application.
+Determined at preliminary application.

 3. minimum per unit